LocalData/localdata-api/README.md

     $ node_modules/.bin/envrun --path -e local.env supervisor -n error -- lib/server.js

+## Simulate a live deployment

-To simulate a live deployment, you can use the `bin/fakeroku` script to handle HTTPS and forward requests to the actual LocalData API:
+You can use the `bin/fakeroku` script to handle HTTPS and forward requests to the actual LocalData API:

     $ PORT=3443 bin/fakeroku 3000

 The script will use `~/.ssh/localdata-key.pem` and `~/.ssh/localdata-cert.pem`.
 You can import the cert to your browser or simplify instruct the browser to proceed despite a self-signed certificate.
 See below for generating a cert.

+## Test the API

 To test the API, use: